timothyhull/breadpool-self-eval/docs/index.md

                 - Operate my own offline version of CRG during tournaments for games I'm not scheduled to officiate.
                 - Serve as SBO during scrimmages.
                 - Teach my peer officials the SBO role.
+            - Lowering the barrier for new SBOs to learn and build comfort with the SBO role:
+                - I developed an open-source software solution that simplifies the SBO interface using an Elgato Stream Deck.
+                - See the [Other Derby Contributions and Experience](#other-derby-contributions-and-experience "Other Derby Contributions and Experience") section for details.

         === "My Areas for Growth :material-cursor-default-click:"